Getting Work Experience in the Marketing Sector

 For many employers, knowledge is not enough; experience is essential.
 The marketing sector is no exception to this, and rightly so.
 As a marketer, you’re going to carry a generous dose of responsibility when it comes to how a company or brand communicates in a specific tone of voice, how it interacts with its customers and generally portrays itself to its audience.
 Knowing about the job can’t carry you through that – to really thrive, you need to have been behind the scenes in at least a very similar role.

-Marketing is highly competitive and thousands of people study it each year; getting some experience will give you an edge when it comes to applying for graduate roles.
+Marketing is highly competitive and thousands of people study it each year; getting some experience will give you an edge when it comes to applying for graduate roles, especially if you're able to land yourself a marketing internship or placement.

 Most universities will help you arrange a placement year, so attend any gatherings that they put on about applying.
 Placement are either a mandatory part of your course, or an optional module.
 If the latter scenario rears its head, it’s an opportunity you shouldn’t miss.
 Being on a placement allows you to put your knowledge into practice and get first-hand advice and guidance from people who are performing in the role day in, day out.
 That kind of involvement is invaluable.